Utilities and Asset Management

 FLO can offer you support and expertise to determine the ideal EV charging infrastructure best suited to your needs and navigate the application process.
 Visit the Charge Up Michigan website

-The I&M EV incentive program offers $2,500 for the first port and $500 for each additional port for Level 2 (240V) EV charging stations.
+The Indiana Michigan Power EV incentive program offers $2,500 for the first port and $500 for each additional port for Level 2 EV charging stations.
+This program for workplace (employee), company fleet, and multi unit dwellings.
+The incentive is not applicable to chargers used solely for public charging.
 Visit the Indiana Michigan Power’s website

 This incentive program is for: